Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 ### Vectors

-Vectors can only hold one type of data (a property referred to as being *atomic*).In R, five basic object classes exist:
+Vectors can only hold one type of data (a property referred to as being *atomic*).In R, five basic object types exist:
 - numeric - real numbers (e.g. 1.342)
 - integer - whole numbers (e.g. 1.0)Â
 - character - strings of characters (e.g. letters, words, sentences)